skyfielders/python-skyfield/skyfield/documentation/planets.rst

 .. currentmodule:: skyfield.api

-If you are interested in observing the planets, the Jet Propulsion Laboratory (JPL) has prepared long tables recording where the planets were positioned in the past and where they are predicted to be in the future.
+If you are interested in observing the planets, the Jet Propulsion Laboratory (JPL) has prepared long tables that predict the positions of the planets both in the the distant past and out into the future.
 A table of positions is called an *ephemeris* and those supplied by the JPL are of very high accuracy.